HomeDing/homeding.github.io/elements/rfcodes.md

 # RFCodes Element

 ::: excerpt RFCodes
-The RFCodesElement is used send RF signals to simple switching and dimming devices.
+The **RFCodes Element** is used send and receive RF signals to simple switching and dimming devices.
 :::

+This Element is part of the RFBridge Example and not available in the core library elements.
+To use this element you can use the RFBridge Example or have to copy it into your sketch folder.

-This element is built upon the tabRF library that allows specifying rf codes and their timing.
+This element is built upon the tabRF library that needs to be installed separately.
-Multiple codes can be specified if you do have switchable plugs with different codes.
+This library allows specifying multiple rf codes and their timing and can transmit and receive/decode these codes by using RF433 transmitters and receivers.

 ## Web UI for the RFCodes Element